Sophomore-year Career Action Plan

 - Schedule an appointment with the Career Center.
 Let us help you with decisions about your major, with your resume, and in exploring internships or summer jobs.

-- Prepare or update your resume.
+- Update your resume.
 Upload it to College Central

 - Meet with your academic advisor to officially declare your major.